Have you ever wondered about animals never drinking water? You may have heard that some animals never drink water, such as camels.

 4. Koalas

-Koalas are among the most iconic and beloved animals never drink water in the world.
+Koalas are among the most iconic and beloved animals that have never drunk water.

 It may come as a surprise to many that this marsupial does not drink from any water source.

-Despite their natural habitat found closely around trees, koalas exclusively absorb moisture from the eucalyptus leaves they feed on.
+Despite their natural habitat, which is close to trees, koalas exclusively absorb moisture from the eucalyptus leaves they feed on.

-In addition to the lack of need for water, koalas have adapted other survival methods over time to compensate for this lack of access to hydration sources.
+In addition to the lack of water, koalas have adapted other survival methods to compensate for this lack of access to hydration sources.

 Their fur naturally repels water and helps keep them warm throughout the Australian winter months when temperatures drop considerably low.

-Their small body size also requires less energy output, requiring minimal amounts of water absorption.
+Their small body size also requires less energy output, requiring minimal water absorption.

-Koalas, one of the animals never drink water, are also adept tree climbers and spend much of their lives in wattle tree canopies where they eat large quantities of a particular species; Eucalyptus foliage.
+Koalas, one of the animals that never drink water, are also adept tree climbers.
+They spend much of their lives in wattle tree canopies, where they eat large quantities of a particular species: Eucalyptus foliage.

-Eating eucalyptus means they have an abundance of moisture from the leaves and stems that get built up during the night condensation period.
+Eating eucalyptus means consuming an abundance of moisture from the leaves and stems that builds up during the night condensation period.

 This is why koalas do not need additional liquid like other mammals need for hydration.